bbmokhtari/django-translations/docs/reference/querysets.rst

              <Continent: Asia>,
          ]>

-   .. method:: _fetch_all(self)
+   .. method:: _fetch_all()

-      Evaluate the queryset.
+      Evaluate the :class:`TranslatableQuerySet`.

       This is an overriden version of
-      the :class:`default queryset <django.db.models.query.QuerySet>`\ 's
+      the :class:`~django.db.models.query.QuerySet`\ 's
       :meth:`~django.db.models.query._fetch_all` method.
-      It translates the instances of the queryset and their specified relations in the evaluation if the queryset is in translate mode.
+      It translates the instances of the queryset and their related instances in the applied language.

-      To evaluate the queryset in normal mode:
+      To evaluate the :class:`TranslatableQuerySet` in the default language:

       .. testsetup:: _fetch_all